mohanadelamin/vm-series_model_changer_skillet/README.md

-## Deploying Standalone VM-Series in vSphere##
+## Deploying Standalone VM-Series in vSphere ##
-Skillet to upgrade or downgrade the VM-Series model. for example moving from VM-50 to VM-100 or vise versa.
+Skillet to upgrade or downgrade the VM-Series model in vSphere environment. for example moving from VM-50 to VM-100 or vice versa.